ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 * it’s straight forward with no repetition
 * it’s easier to write (no annotations like Swagger)

-### Choose your tool of use.
+### Choose your tool of choice.

 #### Asciidoctor
 Asciidoctor is a markup language that processes plain text and produces HTML, styles and layed out to suit your needs.
-If you are interested writing in Asciidoctor be sure to checkout the [manual](http://asciidoctor.org/docs/user-manual/#introduction-to-asciidoctor).
+If you are interested in writing in Asciidoctor be sure to checkout the [manual](http://asciidoctor.org/docs/user-manual/#introduction-to-asciidoctor).

 #### Markdown (New in 1.1)
-With the newest version of REST docs, they decided to give the developers more choice in markup languages writing the document.
+With the newest version of REST docs, they decided to give the developers more choice in markup languages to write the document.
 The Markdown support is not that capable as Asciidoctor, but Markdown can work very well when combined with existing documentation toolchains such as [Slate](https://github.com/tripit/slate).
 Here is a good [sample](https://github.com/spring-projects/spring-restdocs/tree/master/samples/rest-notes-slate) working with slate.